johto89/OSEP-Tools-v2/README.md

 - Update `AV_Stuff` scripts
     - Add AppLocker Rules  disabling option to `Get-AppLockerRules.ps1`
     - Add `DisableLSA` script using my private notes
-- Patch the `powerhollow.py`, `powerinject.py` AMSI context bypasses to not fail when there isn't Amsi on the box
 - Patch the `x64_met_staged_reverseHttps*` payloads in `/bins` bc they don't work.
 The tcp do.
+    - Notes in the Loaders_Shellcode readme
 - Compile all projects to single directory for ease of access
 - Integrate more of OSEP-Code-Snippets
 - Update `UACBypass.ps1`